-- s-t-flow transshipment min-cost flow multicommodity flow (static) flow poly poly ($\simeq s$ -t-flow) poly $\operatorname{poly} \; (\simeq \operatorname{LP})$ flow over time with storage $\begin{array}{c} \text{poly [34]} \\ (\simeq \text{ min-cost flow}) \end{array}$ poly [49] (\simeq subm. func.) pseudo-poly NP-hard [55] FPTAS [28,29] pseudo-poly NP-hard [41] FPTAS [28,29] flow over time without storage strongly NP-hard [41] 2-approx. [27,29]
+s-t-flow transshipment min-cost flow multicommodity flow (static) flow poly poly (\simeq s-t-flow) poly poly (\simeq LP) flow over time with storage poly [34] (\simeq min-cost flow) poly [49] (≃ subm. func.) pseudo-poly NP-hard [55] FPTAS [28, 29] pseudo-poly NP-hard [41] FPTAS [28, 29] flow over time without storage strongly NP-hard [41] 2-approx. [27, 29]

-multicommodity flow can then be turned into a temporally repeated flow in a similar way as in the algorithm of Ford and Fulkerson.
+Approximation results.
+Fleischer and Skutella [27] generalize the temporally repeated flow approach of Ford and Fulkerson in order to get an approximation algorithm for the quickest multicommodity flow problem with bounded cost.
+A key insight in their result is that by taking the temporal average of an optimal multicommodity flow over time with time horizon T, one gets a static flow in the given network which is T-length-bounded, i.e., it can be decomposed into flows on paths whose transit time is bounded by T. While it is initially not clear how to compute a good multicommodity flow over time efficiently, a length-bounded static flow mimicking the static 'average flow' can be obtained in polynomial time (if the length bound is relaxed by a factor of $1 + \epsilon$).
+The computed static multicommodity flow can then be turned into a temporally repeated flow in a similar way as in the algorithm of Ford and Fulkerson.
 Moreover, the time horizon of this temporally repeated flow is at most $(2 + \epsilon)T$ and therefore within a factor of $2 + \epsilon$ of the optimum.
 Martens and Skutella [70] make use of this approach to approximate s-t-flows over time with a bound on the number of flow-carrying paths (k-splittable flows over time).

-Fleischer and Skutella [27,28] also show that better performance ratios can be obtained by using a variant of time-expanded networks.
-In condensed time-expanded networks, a rougher discretization of time is used in order to get networks of polynomial size.
+Fleischer and Skutella [27, 28] also show that better performance ratios can be obtained by using a variant of time-expanded networks.
+In condensed timeexpanded networks, a rougher discretization of time is used in order to get networks of polynomial size.
 However, in order to discretize time into steps of larger length L > 1, transit times of arcs have to be rounded up to multiples of L. This causes severe problems in the analysis of the quality of solutions computed in condensed time-expanded networks.
 Nevertheless, one can show that the solution space described by a condensed time-expanded network is only slightly degraded.
 This yields a general framework to obtain fully polynomial time approximation schemes for various flow-over-time problems like, for example, the quickest multicommodity flow problem with costs.
 Moreover, this approach also yields more efficient algorithms for solving flow over time problems in practical applications.